hudwave/lets-make-lasagne/readme.md

 # Lets Make Lasagne

-# A Lesson In loose coupling: How to throw away the spaghetti code
+# A lesson in loose coupling: How to throw away the spaghetti code

 Welcome!
 This tutorial is aimed at intermediate Gamemaker programmers who know there is something clunky or not quite right with their code but don't know how to take it to the next level.
 The main focus of this series is to look at ways write cleaner more maintainable code.
 There are currently 5 chapters but I may add more over time.